JuergenFranziskus/risce/docs/Instruction.md

 - 0x37: Branch Equality (Format D)
     Compute a condition on Source0 and Source1, and jump to (RIP + Immediate) if it is true.
     The condition is given by bit 22 thru 24 with an offset of 8.

+- 0x38: Delayed Branch Relational (Format D)
+    Compute a condition on Source0 and Source1, and jump to (RIP + Immediate) if it is true.
+    The condition is given by bits 22 thru 24.
+    Two delay slots after this instruction are always executed in spite of the branch.

+- 0x39: Delayed Branch Equality (Format D)
+    Compute a condition on Source0 and Source1, and jump to (RIP + Immediate) if it is true.
+    The condition is given by bit 22 thru 24 with an offset of 8.
+    Two delay slots after this instruction are always executed in spite of the branch.